Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnapFacialCapture/integration_guide.md

 ### SDK and UX/UI
 It is Mitek's recommended option to integrated both SDK and UX/UI which is highly customizable.

+From 5.2.0 onwards localization and image assets are moved out of `MiSnapFacialCaptureUX` framework to enable easy customization while making sure app size is not ballooned.
+As such, regardless of your choise of integration (CocoaPods, Swift Package Manager, manual) the first step should be adding assets to your Xcode project.
+Here's how to do this:
+* Copy `MiSnapFacialCapture` folder from [here](../../../Assets) into your project's location
+* In Xcode, File > Add Files to "YourAppName"...
+* Select copied folder and make sure:
+    * `Create groups` option is selected in `Added folders` section
+    * All necessary targets are checked in `Add to targets` section

 #### CocoaPods

 Include the following in your Podfile